askahana/DotNetDynamosV2/README.md

 * RegisterNewAdmin

-  This class has one method, RegisterAdmin and is called when an administrator registers administrator.
-The user needs to insert username, firstname and lastname etc. Infomation will be stored in Dictionary <string, Admin> adminList.
+  This class has one method, RegisterAdmin.
+The user needs to insert username, firstname and lastname etc to register.
+Infomation will be stored in Dictionary <string, Admin> adminList.

  * RegisterNewCustomer